stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 ## I want to play!

 If you want **explore**, there is [Word2viz](https://lamyiowce.github.io/word2viz/) by Julia Bazińska.
+You can choose between one of pre-defined plots, or create one from scratch (choosing words and projections).
 I've just realized that Google Research released a tool for that as well:
 [Open sourcing the Embedding Projector: a tool for visualizing high dimensional data - Google Research blog](https://research.googleblog.com/2016/12/open-sourcing-embedding-projector-tool.html) (and the actual live demo: [Embedding Projector](http://projector.tensorflow.org/)).